 The symptoms of internal bleeding depend upon where the bleeding is located, how much bleeding has occurred, and what structures and functions in the body are affected.
 Blood outside the circulatory system (the heart and blood vessels) is very irritating to tissues, causing inflammation and pain.
 Examples of some internal bleeding situations are listed below.

-Intracranial bleeding from trauma or from a leaking aneurysm often causes pain, but may also with altered mental function.
+Intracranial bleeding from trauma or from a leaking aneurysm often causes pain, but may also result in symptoms of altered mental function.
 Subarachnoid bleeding often causes headache and a stiff neck (meningismus).
 Neurological examination can range from a near-normal exam to confusion to coma.
 Symptoms of stroke, including weakness, slurred speech, and loss of vision, may also be associated with intracranial bleeding.
 The signs and symptoms depend upon where and how much blood there is in the brain.
 If the bleeding continues, symptoms become progressive and easier to recognize.
 Bleeding may also occur within the spinal canal and affect spinal cord function.

 Intra-abdominal bleeding may be hidden and present only with pain, but if there is enough blood loss, the patient may complain of weakness, lightheadedness, shortness of breath, and other symptoms of shock and decreased blood pressure.
 Once again, the symptoms depend upon where in the abdomen the bleeding occurs.